 - Consider the submissions before making a decision regarding termination.

 Where an employer proposes to terminate an employee who is on probation, the parliamentarian must still follow a reasonable and fair process.

-A copy of the written termination notice and the completed termination of employment form (see related resources) must be forwarded to MaPS as soon as possible.
+A copy of the written termination notice (including details of the reason for termination) and the completed termination of employment form (see related resources) must be completed.
 This will help MaPS finalise employment matters, such as the payment of accrued leave entitlements and severance benefits.